zsh-ncursed/somafm_tui/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Version
-Current version: 0.2.0
+Current version: 0.2.1

-## Добавление в избранное
+## Favorites Feature

-На экране воспроизведения нажмите `f`, чтобы добавить текущую композицию в избранное. Первая запись создаёт файл `~/.somafm_tui/favorites.list`. Формат: Автор - Название (дата-время).
+On the playback screen, press `f` to add the current track to favorites.
+The first entry creates the file `~/.somafm_tui/favorites.list`.
+Format: Artist - Title (date-time).

 ---